 There are three main steps to setting up a message relay:

-- Configure a new Distribution point (in Enterprise Console 4) to be used by the message relay computer and the endpoints/servers that will use the message relay.
+- Configure a new Distribution point to be used by the message relay computer and the endpoints/servers that will use the message relay.

-- Create a new group and updating policy and group in Enterprise Console to be used by the message relay computer and the endpoints/servers that will use it
+- Create a new group and updating policy in Enterprise Console to be used by the message relay computer and the endpoints/servers that will use it

 - Protect (or re-protect) the message relay and the endpoints/servers that will use it.